-In spring, our team, working alongside Seed Landscape Design and assisted by a group of 14 Inclusive Learning students from West London College, planted the large vegetable bed and the Herb & Spice Garden.
+Our team, working alongside Seed Landscape Design and assisted by a group of 14 Inclusive Learning students from West London College, planted the large vegetable bed and the Herb & Spice Garden.

-Following the initial planting session, working in partnership with Ealing Council and West London College Inclusive Learning students, we continue to regularly maintain these areas of the Kitchen Garden and work to engage local community members in caring for the plants.
+Following the initial planting session, working in partnership with Ealing Council and West London College Inclusive Learning students, we continued to regularly maintain these areas of the Kitchen Garden and work to engage local community members in caring for the plants.

 “This was a really fun way for the students to get involved in the community.
 It was great to see all the students busy planting and sowing seeds.
 It will be fantastic for the students to see the fruits of their labour once the plants have grown.”